Kyrgyzstan Transport Guide

 Domestic flights between Bishkek and Osh typically take about forty-five minutes airborne, with one-way fares often landing between forty and sixty US dollars when booked ahead on Air Manas or through reputable aggregators—always check the airline site for baggage rules and ID expectations.
 Compared with a twelve-hour marshrutka slog over high passes, flying is the fastest option for travellers who want Osh’s bazaar, the Alay Valley, or southern trailheads without sacrificing a full day to curves and checkpoints.
 Weather cancellations happen; build buffer nights if you have tight international connections.

 Flying does not replace ground transport at the ends: you will still use Yandex Go, a taxi, or a short marshrutka to reach guesthouses.
 Pair flight days with advice from our safety guide for airport exits after dark, and keep cash for small taxi top-ups when drivers prefer som notes.
+For a dedicated checklist on baggage quirks and ID at check-in, see domestic flights in Kyrgyzstan.

 Yandex Go — ride-hailing in Bishkek and Osh